 New inclusions in the Finance Bill 2021-22

-Also on the topic of pensions, the draft legislation addresses something called the ‘Scheme Pays’ deadline.
+Also on the topic of pensions, the legislation addresses something called the ‘Scheme Pays’ deadline.
 ‘Scheme Pays’ is when you ask your pension scheme to settle annual allowance charges from previous years by reducing future benefits.
 The change will extend the reporting and payment deadline during which you can do this.

 Additional measures include sanctions to tackle tobacco duty evasion, along with powers to tackle electronic sales suppression.
 The latter refers to the fraudulent practice of using technology to artificially reduce reported sales and thus tax liabilities.

-In addition to the new legislation, the government has also made a number of policy announcements.
+In addition to the new legislation, the government also made a number of policy announcements.
 In brief, upcoming legislation will ensure that payments made by the London Capital & Finance Compensation Scheme will not be subject to Capital Gains Tax.
 Similarly, new laws will ensure that payments made by local authorities to families are not subject to income tax.
 These include payments from the Covid Winter Grant Scheme, Covid Local Grant Scheme and other similar schemes.

 New Making Tax Digital publication